 immigrant is seeking to change their status to a permanent resident and

-receive their green card, these new interviews may affect them.
+green card, these new interviews may affect them.

 The changes come due to a push to comply with Executive Order 13780, “Protecting